My Choice (film): Academic views

-According to Gauri D. Chakraborty, the advent of neoliberal feminism in films like My Choice and Veere Di Wedding resulted from a complex interplay of gender constructions within and between governments, markets, and civil societies encompassing multiple ideological intersections.
+Manjima Bhattacharjya in her book "Mannequin Working Women in India's Glamour Industry" explains a decade long development 2015, saying, despite recent background of political backsliding in India, discourse on women's empowerment issues, rights and feminist views have become acceptable same time patriarchy is still holding its own ground.
+Gauri D. Chakraborty says that, advent of neoliberal feminism in films like My Choice and Veere Di Wedding came amidst these umpteen complex discourses.
 Mallika Khanna says that the Indian film industry of "women-centric" movies targets an "urban elite consumer."
 She relays that Alka Kurian stated that Indian feminism has historically been a socialist endeavour that prioritised empowering marginalised communities at the expense of individual aspirations.
 She states that during the 1990s, neoliberalism and nationalistic paternalism infantilized women.
 In contrast, contemporary demands for personal autonomy directly challenged earlier paternalism.
 Khanna writes that the "empowered independent woman" has become a feminist trend in contemporary India.
 Khanna calls this a neoliberal feminist gaze, and Hemangini Gupta calls this "entrepreneurial" feminism.
 This trend represents women who crave success, wish to challenge the patriarchy, and demand personal autonomy.
 They wish to see their dreams satisfied through the goods they buy; these women are a new key demographic in India, to which campaigns and advertisements like "My Choice" are aimed.
 Khanna believes that women who do not believe in or expect to benefit from this type of feminism are left unnoticed.

 In her chapter, 'Choices choices: The myth of neoliberal progress in India', Namrata Rele Sathe says that the promotion of My Choice directly engages with the image of the idealised Indian woman who is defined by her participation in heterosexual marriage and the domestic sphere.
 Rele Sathe says, she would not prefer to be hasty in rejecting Vogue's empowerment advert altogether for the reason that it raises relevant questions with regards to women's freedom and discusses the politics of sexuality, even if the conceptualisation there in is limited by its context within the economics of neoliberalism.